microsoft/ContosoTraders/demo-scripts/devsecops/overview.md

 Dependabot security updates make it easier for you to fix vulnerable dependencies in your repository.
 If you enable this feature, when a Dependabot alert is raised for a vulnerable dependency in the dependency graph of your repository, Dependabot automatically tries to fix it.

 Let us take a look at how dependabot is used in Contoso Traders.
 Please note that GitHub Advanced security alerts are not public, so screenshots are included further.
-If you’d like to see this in action, please follow technical walkthrough for DevSecOps with Contoso Traders.
+If you’d like to see this in action, please follow the technical walkthrough for DevSecOps with Contoso Traders.

 1. Contoso Traders repository is enabled with GitHub Advanced Security features, including dependabot.